 For more, check out CBC’s coverage of the show.

 With the support of the Trillium Foundation, MCT entered its final year in the three year Inter-GEN program.
 Continuing our work within two separate communities at Lambton House and Urban Arts in Weston/Mount Dennis, and Scadding Court Community Center in Alexandra Park/Chinatown, we hosted a series of in-depth workshops with teens and seniors to create two full length productions.

 Our playwrights Luciano Iogna and Diana Tso took their inspiration from the workshops to create the first drafts of these community plays and presented them in-house at MCT through two separate readings.
 Readings included members from each community as well as our project leaders.
 The playwrights took the feedback and finalized their pieces.

 Theory of Change Workshop

-We created visual representations of the changes we wish to make in our communities, which has helped us focus on the issues that are most important to us, and find new and better ways of achieving these goals.
+We created visual representations of the changes we wish to make in our communities, which helped us focus on the issues that are most important to us, and find new and better ways of achieving these goals.

 Stay connected with MCT and sign up to our newsletter, where you can receive exciting updates on our upcoming projects and opportunities on how to get involved.